Phoenix2k/discbot/.github/ISSUE_TEMPLATE/bug_report.md

 ## Expected behavior

-A clear and concise description of what you expected to happen.
+Description of what you expected to happen.

 ## Screenshots